ylxdzsw/hap/readme.txt

 Source code for "Accelerating Large-Scale Distributed Neural Network Training with SPMD Parallelism"

-We recommend our Docker image (https://hub.docker.com/r/ylxdzsw/spmd) for reproducing the experiments in the paper.
+We recommend our Docker image (https://hub.docker.com/r/ylxdzsw/hidup) for reproducing the experimental results in the paper.

 === Experiment VI.B ===